payola/Payola/docs/developer_guide.md

 Evaluation of an analysis isn't a trivial process, because it introduces parallelism.
 Everything starts with the `evaluate` method call on an `Analysis` instance which creates a new instance of the `AnalysisEvaluation` and starts it.
 From now on, the evaluation runs in parallel to the thread which started the evaluation, because it's an [`scala.actors.Actor`](http://www.scala-lang.org/node/242).
 The `AnalysisEvaluation` object can however be queried about its current state (using methods `getProgress`, `getResult`, `isFinished`).
 An `AnalysisEvaluation` works in the following steps:

+0. The analysis is checked for the presence of an instance derived from the `cz.payola.domain.entities.plugins.concrete.Analysis` plugin.
+If present, it is expanded with a corresponding plugins of an inner analysis.
 1. Validity of the analysis is checked (whether it's not empty, whether there are any invalid bindings, whether the analysis has one output etc.).
 2. The analysis is optimized using the `AnalysisOptimizer`.
 It consists of phases, that usually merge plugin instances together.
 The phases that are sequentially executed and produce an `OptimizedAnalysis`.
 For more information about the phases and what they do, please refer to the API documentation of the `cz.payola.domain.entities.analyses.optimization` package.
 3. The `Timer` actor is started, so the evaluation is notified in case of timeout.